accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ###### iOS and Android

-1. Activate the **screen reader** from a terminal.
+1. Activate the application and the **screen reader** from a terminal.
 1. From a second terminal, make a call to the first terminal.
-1. When the incoming call appears, check:
+1. When the incoming call appears, check that:
-	- that the caller identification is available in visible text format (for example, a name or a telephone number);
+	- the caller identification is visually available in the form of text of an understandable nature (for example, a name or a telephone number);
-	- and that this identification is correctly rendered by **the screen reader**.
+	- this identification is correctly rendered by **the screen reader**.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}